ubreddy/rezolve-docs/docs/portal/integration.md

 # Portal Integration

-Learn how to integrate the AITSM Service Portal with other systems and services.
+Learn how to integrate the Rezolve.ai Service Portal with other systems and services.

 ## Overview